pedroramaciotti/HINPy/README.md

     hin.proportional_abundance(['inverse_E2','inverse_E0'])
     >>> array([0. , 0.5, 0.5])

 If you want to use a different diversity measures (different from True Diversity, which are those used by default, *check the article*), you can do as you like.
-Let's use Gini, or Herfindahl-Hirschmann Index:
+Let's use Gini, or Herfindahl-Hirschmann Index (HHI):

     pa = hin.proportional_abundance(['E0','E2']) # this was [0.375, 0.375, 0.25 ]
     hinpy.diversity.GiniIndex(pa)
     >>> 0.3333333333333333
     hinpy.diversity.HHI(pa) # Herfindahl-Hirschmann Index
     >>> 0.34375

+Note that 0.34375 is the reciprocal of the collective E0-E2 Herfindahl (alpha=2) diversity.
+HHI measures concentration, the inverse of diversity.

 Once you have a distribution, you do whatever you want with it.